 But wait, why would you bother to do all this and not just buy a bottle of gin?
 I mean, why do we make anything instead of buying it?
-Well, for one, it’s fun.
+Well, for one, it’s fun to infuse alcohol.
 And right now, it’s something creative to do while safely hanging out at home.

-Although I wanted to do a pretty straightforward version, which I modified from Craft Gin Club’s recipe, I also got creative with the flavor profiles for a second gin.
-(To give credit where credit’s due, thanks to my husband for brainstorming with me and reminding me we had Szechuan peppercorns hiding in the pantry.)
+Although I wanted to do a pretty straightforward, basic recipe, which I modified from Craft Gin Club’s recipe, I also got creative with the flavor profiles for a second gin.
+(To give credit where credit’s due, thanks to my husband for brainstorming with me and reminding me we had Szechuan peppercorns hiding in our spice cabinet.)

 I really enjoyed putting together my own gin based on all the information floating around on the interwebs– and hopefully you will, too.
 You have the freedom to make something that suits your own taste (and raid your herb garden), and the best way to learn is to experiment!
 You could also geek out on all the different types of gin you could make.

 DIY GIN RECIPE #1: